-I am a Psychotherapist for women in Franklin Square which is conveniently located between Trader Joe’s and I-40 in Chapel Hill.
-I would like to help you be the woman you want and live the life you choose.
-We work together to manage anger, anxiety, and depression and improve relationships with partners, family and friends.
+I am psychotherapist who is passionate about helping women through intense past and present struggles, especially given the expectations that society places on women today.
+We will work through anger, anxiety, depression, trauma and loss and improve relationships with partners, family and friends.
 Therapy provides a safe and supportive place for you to explore your emotions and needs so you can feel more confident and at peace in your life.
-I specialize in working with women over between 25 and 60.
+I provide in person therapy at Franklin Square, which is located between Trader Joe’s and I-40 in Chapel Hill and online.

 Some of the issues I address in Psychotherapy: